otrv4/otrv4/otrv4.md

 ```

 Note that this means that whenever you see an operation on a field element
-from the above group, the operation should be done modulo the above prime.
+from the above group, the operation should be done modulo the prime `dh_p`.

 ## Data Types